 4) Reach out to journalists and voters with a PR outreach tool

-Now is the moment for you to send out a news release announcing your political public relations effort to all of the email addresses in your contact database.
+Now is the moment for you to send out a news release announcing your political public relations efforts to all of the email addresses in your contact database.
 When it’s time to reach out and knock on these virtual doors, PR outreach tools will make it easier for businesses to do so quickly and efficiently.

-Getting backlinks, garnering publicity exclusively in online magazines or reaching out to reporters via social media was not high on anyone’s priority list in the past.
+Getting backlinks, garnering publicity exclusively in online magazines, or reaching out to reporters via social media was not high on anyone’s priority list in the past.
 Today, these are some of the best ways to build online visibility for your brand.

 Let’s look at some of the steps you need to take for effective PR outreach: